memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 ### `mg.load_all`

-Loads or reloads the given module.
+Loads or reloads all modules.

 Example of a Cypher query: